 From here you can develop user personas.
-This will allow you to better tailor your messaging and strategies to your unique audience.
-You can also use it to create a customer journey with a better understanding of your customer needs at each different stage.
-With a better understanding of your customer, you can move onto your product or service.
+This allows you to better tailor your messaging and strategies to your unique audience.
+You can also use it to create a customer journey with a more profound understanding of your customer needs at each different stage.
+With a more profound understanding of your customer, you can move onto your product or service.

 The B2B market is only getting more and more crowded.
 It can feel like there’s a solution to everything.

 If you don’t know the answers to any of the above, go find out.
 Get beta testers, get feedback and strategize.
 Otherwise, you risk ending up with a product or service nobody asked for in the first place.

 We’ve discussed goals a lot, but you need to be SMART with them.
 This stands for:

 Using SMART goals helps focus your growth hacking strategy as you define realistic, tangible goals, so you can better assess the success of your strategy.

 Growth hacking strategies are almost always a digital marketing tactic.
 You could have the best strategy in the world, but if your site delivers a poor user experience, it won’t matter.
 To give your growth hacking strategy the best chance of success, optimize your website beforehand.

 This means ensuring your site is in good technical health, so Google can crawl and index pages, but also so customers can use it with ease.
 Your site should load quickly, be easy to navigate, and be mobile-friendly as a minimum.

 This also means ensuring the on-page content is optimized for both Google and the user experience.
 Information should be keyword-rich, as well as easy to read and engaging for users.